 Generally, under good hydroponic tulip care, these plants are fast growers and take only months to grow to their full size.
 However, during the dormant phase, their growth might slow down.
 This is completely natural, so you do not need to worry about the plant during this time.

-Depending on the care and conditions given to the plant the flowering phase hydroponic tulips lasts about a week.
+Depending on the care and conditions given to the plant, the flowering phase of hydroponic tulips lasts about a week.
 On the whole, these plants live for several months.